VIDA-NYU/reprozip/CONTRIBUTING.md

 * Pull Requests represent final code.
 Please ensure they are:
      * Well tested by the author.
 It is the author's job to ensure their code works as expected.
-     * Be free of unnecessary log calls.
+     * Free of unnecessary log calls.
 Logging is great for debugging, but when a PR is made, log calls should only be present when there is an actual error or to warn of an unimplemented feature.

 * If your code is untested, log heavy, or incomplete, prefix your PR with "[WIP]", so others know it is still being tested and shouldn't be considered for merging yet.
 This way we can still give you feedback or help finalize the feature even if it's not ready for prime time.